7mind/izumi-chibi-ts/README.md

 A TypeScript re-implementation of some core concepts from Scala's [Izumi Project](https://github.com/7mind/izumi), `distage` staged dependency injection library in particular.

-The port was done by guiding Claude, at this point no manual reviews were done.
+The port was done by guiding Claude with partial manual reviews.

 At this point the project is not battle-tested.
 Expect dragons, landmines and varying mileage.